 April 2013: Then Governor General, HE Ms Quentin Bryce.

-July 2012: Then Minister for Resources, the Hon Martin Ferguson.
+July 2012: Then Minister for Resources, the Hon Martin Ferguson (for the Australia Canada Economic Leadership Forum in Toronto).

 June 2012: Then Minister for Family and Community Services, the Hon Jenny Macklin and then Minister for Home Affairs, the Hon Jason Clare.